liliana0514/workshop/README.md

 ![Thread the 180cm](photo/photo_11.jpg)
 ![Thread the 180cm](photo/photo_12.jpg)

-- Take the 100cm 🟡 cotton rope and thread it through the hole formed by the ⚪ cotton rope, then pull tight.
+- Take the 🟡 rope and thread it through the hole formed by the ⚪ rope, then pull tight.

 ![Thread the 180cm](photo/photo_13.jpg)
 ![Thread the 180cm](photo/photo_14.jpg)

 #### 2-2: Making the top left petal.
-- The ⚪ cotton rope presses down on the 🔵 cotton rope, then emerges from underneath the 🔵 cotton rope, then pull tight.
+- The ⚪ rope presses down on the 🔵 rope, then emerges from underneath the 🔵 rope, then pull tight.

 ![Thread the 180cm](photo/photo_15.jpg)

-- Conversely, the ⚪ cotton rope comes out from under the 🔵 cotton rope, then presses on top of the 🔵 cotton rope, then pull tight.
+- Conversely, the ⚪ rope comes out from under the 🔵 rope, then presses on top of the 🔵 rope, then pull tight.

 ![Thread the 180cm](photo/photo_16.jpg)